stronk7/lovingit/README.md

 20121220 - Added --branch and prefix.excludes support to git-package.
 20200820 - Added support to 3-digit branches.
 20201115 - Added new git overlapping utility.
+20240217 - Added new git cabra (co-authors in a branch) utility.

 License: Whatever you need, being OSI.
 BSD New (3-Clause) by default.